 Committees Meeting Night

 Members of all parish committees meet at church one evening each month, usually on the evening of the fourth Tuesday.
-We begin with dinner at 6:00 p.m., followed by prayer and a brief review of issues and topics under discussion by the various committees.
+We begin 6:30 p.m., followed by prayer and a brief review of issues and topics under discussion by the various committees.
 At 6:45 p.m., the standing committees begin their meetings.
 Interaction between committees is encouraged during this time on any issues requiring the attention of more than one committee.
 The meeting of the Parish Pastoral Council begins at 7:45 p.m.

 The standing committees of St. Dominic Parish are as follows: Faith Formation, Finance, Liturgy, Maintenance, School Advisory Council and Social Ministries.
 Meetings for the Hispanic Community take place at the end of Mass one Sunday each month.